Where is West Hendon Allotments located?

 There are approximately 110 plots, most of them full size (ie 10 poles or 250 square metres), cultivated by people of all ages and all nationalities.
 Some plot-holders have been there for 40 years or more, others are newcomers with young children.
 Most are residents of Barnet, but since the site is on the edge of the Borough, it is popular with people from neighbouring boroughs, especially Camden.

-There is a waiting list for plots, and if you would like to be put on the list, please contact the Plot Secretary, Sandra Chilton – see Contact Us.
+There is a waiting list for plots, and if you would like to be put on the list, please contact the Secretary, Liz Hall – see Contact Us.

 Parking: There is a car park as well as parking spaces along the main access road.
-Please park diagonally to maximise space.
+Please park diagonally on site, to maximise space.

 Water: All plots are within reach of a water tank and tap and this year we have installed some extra ones to improve access to water, but we are always concerned not to waste water.
-The water bills are divided between all the plot-holders and the cost in 2105 is £2 per pole (£20 for a 10-pole plot).
+The water bills are divided between all the plot-holders.

 Toilet: we have also installed a permanent toilet with help from a grant from Awards for All.

 Woodchip: this is delivered frequently and is available free of charge to all plot-holders for use on paths or for mulching.
 We also receive occasional deliveries of compost and leaf mould.

 Shop: the shop operates from a couple of containers near the main gate and is open every weekend.
 It is also open at other times, if one of the keyholders is on site.
 (Read more>>> under Shop)

-The site used to be run by Barnet Council, but was given a 38-year lease in 2013 and is now managed by a committee of volunteers, elected each year at the Annual General Meeting (AGM) in May.
+The site used to be run by Barnet Council, but was given a 38-year lease in 2013 and is now managed by a committee of volunteers, elected each year at the Annual General Meeting (AGM).
 Information about the Committee, the Lease and the Constitution can be found in the Members section, along with Minutes of meetings and copies of the Annual Accounts.
 You must be a member of the West Hendon Allotment Society to log on to this section – all plot holders are members.